 - BNY Mellon SA/NV revenues are denominated in a mix of currencies whereas a high proportion of the bank's costs are denominated in Euro.
-Apart from the risk of currency mismatch between revenues and cost, the bank is not significantly exposed to this risk. - Credit Valuation Adjustment (CVA) risk relates to the FX swaps used in the context of Treasury management and FX swaps client activity. - Interest rate risk in the banking book will also arise from maturity or repricing mismatches and from products that include embedded optionality; the risk could crystallise with changes in interest rate risk/the shape of the yield curve. - The securities portfolio bears additional credit spread risk.
+Apart from the risk of currency mismatch between revenues and cost, the bank is not significantly exposed to this risk. - Credit Valuation Adjustment (CVA) risk relates to the FX swaps used in the context of Treasury management and FX swaps client activity. - BNY Mellon SA/NV interest rate income is subject to the risk that as market interest rates tend toward zero or below, BNY Mellon SA/NV cannot pass all of the interest rates reduction to its client.
+Interest rate risk in the banking book will also arise from maturity or re-pricing mismatches and from products that include embedded optionality; the risk could crystallize with changes in interest rate risk/the shape of the yield curve. - The securities portfolio bears additional credit spread risk.

-27.4.1.
-Market Risk Management
+27.4.2.
+Market Risk Management Framework